Our School App Stay connected on the go...

 Intention 2:

-To build a Science curriculum which, enables children to become inquiry based learners.
+To build a Science curriculum which, enables children to become enquiry based learners.

 Implementation: